s-b-t/tax-calculator/README.md

 ### Earnings/Tax Breakdown Calculator

+*This program is still in its BETA/WIP stage, I am adding more features continually.*

 There are no dependencies required to run this program.

 After importing/cloning the code, make sure you're in the ```tax-calculator``` folder in your terminal and run the command: